FAQ #1319 Diff

 Added

-The card verification code or value (also referred to as CVV2, CVC2, CID, or CAV2) is the threeare commonly requested during card- or fournot-present (CNP) transactions such as e-commerce or mail order/telephone order (MOTO) to help verify that the customer is in possession of the card.
-Card verification codes/values are normaly three- or four- digit code printed on the front or back of a payment card which provides additional assurance that the card is in the possession of the authorized cardholder.
-Card verification.
+Yes.
+Card verification codes/values (e.g., CVV2, CVC2, CID, or CAV2) are commonly requested during card-not-present (CNP) transactions such as e-commerce or mail order/telephone order (MOTO) to help verify that the customer is in possession of the card.
+Card verification codes/values are normaly three- or four- digit code printed on the front or back of a payment card.

 Merchants must ensure: